decibling/whitepaper/content/en/docs/how-we-profit/overview.md

 * 50% of 2.5% DCBA fee from the seller

 3. SSM Fee:
-* 5% from the total amount return
+* 5% from the total return amount

-As above detail, most of the taxes and fees are transferred back to the important allocations to guarantee the platform system endurance.
+As previously stated, the majority of the taxes and fees are returned to the important allocations to ensure the platform system's longevity.

 Decibling platform also provide services which small fees are collected from that: